Have you ever considered integrating other senses beyond vision

-The furry wall on which anyone could conduct a symphony orchestra was a huge hit.
+The Furry Wall on which anyone could conduct a symphony orchestra was a huge hit.
 I played a quite harmonious symphony moving my hands on this wall.

 Well, smelling fear was reminiscent of something metallic while Marilyn's dress was somewhat floral to me.

-The smell is not particular expected to match with the object which makes this exercise interesting.
+The smell is not particularly expected to match with the object which makes this exercise interesting.
 It plays with our expectations, how these expectations can mislead our senses.
 This display makes you reflect: "Was it really strawberry?"

 Fair question.
 As human beings, we primarily rely on our sense of sight to navigate the world around us.
 We choose our foods and wines based on the appearance or the information we read on the label.
 We also rely on taste and olfaction to appreciate wine.
 However, as I wrote elsewhere, external factors can either enhance or challenge our wine tasting experience.

 So why not consider more sensations in the design of our homes;

 who knows how these will affect our wine tasting experiences?